mist64/cbmbus_doc/3 Commodore DOS.md

 [^4]: The two arguments always have to be at least two digits, and on most Commodore drives, they are always two digits.
 CMD drives support larger track and sector numbers, so while arguments less than 100 will be two digits wide, they can also return three-digit arguments.

-[^5]: The SFD-1001 is the exception to this: It is single-drive device that shares most of its ROM with the dual-drive CBM 8250.
+[^5]: The SFD-1001 is the exception to this: It is single-drive device that shares its firmware with the dual-drive CBM 8250.

 [^6]: The version is sometimes more of a compatibility level though and hints at the supported features.
 These strings are too inconsistent between devices for parsing, so in practice, the whole string has to be compared in order to detect a particular device.